 The sad part is, mobile devices are not effective in producing quality audio.
 The recorded sound tends to get mixed up with the music from the mobile device, thereby compromising audio quality.

 You can avoid this by using audio recorders.
 Most of these devices are specifically designed to remove background noise from audio online.
 And that helps produce good audio automatically.

 There are several types of audio recorders in the market, but choose the one that suits your purpose.
 If you need to record sound from multiple directions, then an omnidirectional recorder makes sense.
 But go for a unidirectional recorder, if recording sound in one direction fits your purpose.

-If you did an excellent job reducing noise before recording, you probably wouldn’t have any need to edit your audio file for noise.
+If you did an excellent job reducing the noise before recording, you probably wouldn’t have any need to edit your audio file for noise.
 But, what if things didn’t go as planned and there is some background noise you need to do away with?

 It happens once in a while, and gladly, there are free online tools you can use to denoise audio.